thanos-io/thanos/docs/sharding.md

 ---
-title: Sharing
+title: Sharding
 type: docs
 menu: thanos
-slug: /Sharing.md
+slug: /sharding.md
 ---

-# Store and Compactor Sharding

-Store and Compactor Sharding is for Long Term Retention Storage.

-## Background
+# Background

 Currently all components that read from object store assume that all the operations and functionality should be done based on **all** the available blocks that are present in the certain bucket's root directory.